davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.wordstat/index.md

     - Now go inside the `stats.c` file to write `updateStats(stats, str)`.

 5. Once you read a single `#` (if it's not followed by a NULL character, then you should update stats!), you need to show the options menu.
 Your program should now accept numerical options.
 If an unknown option is entered, alert the user and exit the program.
 Note that there is an option to return to string-input mode.

    - This time, write your own function to print the menu.
 Put the declaration in `menu.h` (I don't care what you name the function.), and put the implementation in `menu.c`.

+   - Your program should output a menu with the following options:

+      ```txt
+      Enter 1 to print frequencies.
+      Enter 2 to print histogram.
+      Enter 3 to return to inputting more strings.
+      Enter 4 to quit.
+      ```

-6. The bars in the histogram that you print must be vertical (see below).
-Point deductions will be taken if you print horizontal bars.
+6. These menu options should be self-explanatory.
+For the "histogram," the bars in must be printed vertically (see outputs below).
 Each of the 26 bars represents the count of letters that your program observed.
-The frequency itself must sit below the letter label.
+The frequency must sit below the letter label.

    - Write a function in `stats.h`/`stats.c` to print the histogram given a pointer to your struct.